YellowAndGreen/OmniAnki/README.md

-# Suki - a parody of Anki
+# OmniAnki - a parody of Anki
 A card review tool which has built-in readers to provide an end-to-end language learning experience!

 ## **Features:**